ChristianPredoianu/writer-paulina/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A website for a published writer using GSAP animations + scrolltrigger.
+A website made for a published writer using GSAP animations + scrolltrigger.
 The Website let's the user choose darkmode and store the preferance in localstorage.

 ### Built With